COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ## Who is doing it
 Drew
 ## User Story
-So that the user can visually see where they are in relation to their car.
-So they won't get lost.
+To allow the user to visually see where they are in relation to their car.
+This will prevent them from getting lost.
 ## Tasks

 # 2 Setting Menu